cts convention

 In the same way, we believe that the synthesis between art and technology is fundamental in our field: the psychotherapist in his activity should constantly respect the rigor of the method as much as create something that goes beyond pure technique when needed.

 Our constant effort is to improve ourselves every day, to identify and develop increasingly advanced techniques in terms of strategy, communication and therapeutic relationship.
+All this also concerns the work carried out in non-clinical contexts.

 Our philosophy is in line with Friedrich Nietzsche 's claim "everything that does not raise, lower" which is why we continue tirelessly to push in this direction in the hope of continuing to succeed.